hizzle-co/noptin/README.md

 ### Will Noptin work with my theme?

 Yeah.
-Your newsletter subscribe forms will take your theme\'s default styling.
+Your newsletter subscribe forms will take your theme's default styling.